taha whānau: family wellbeing

 belonging

-Te Whare Tapa Whā recognises something that’s true of all people, whatever our background or culture: it makes us feel good to have our qualities recognised and be part of bigger things.
+Te Whare Tapa Whā recognises something that’s true of all people regardless of our background or culture: it makes us feel good to have our qualities recognised and be part of something bigger than ourselves.

-The places you live, work or go to school are part of who you are- so knowing how you belong in them is important for your self-esteem and your happiness.
+The places you live, work and go to school are part of who you are.
+Knowing how you belong in them is important for your self-esteem and your happiness.
 There are some easy ways to get involved.

 The Volunteering New Zealand website is a good place to get started finding opportunities to volunteer in your local area.